 “Since I was a child, I’ve always been inspired and motivated by development and seeing the whole picture – what lies behind every result?” says Issa with another big smile.
 “How was this goal achieved?
 Many people focus on the top of the iceberg, but I like to look at the whole iceberg – how did everything start and how did this person manage to reach all the way?
 And when I feel that I’m part of something bigger, where many other people are involved – then I see that I’m part of a development and I’m inspired to become better – both at a personal level but also in my professional role.”

-Get to know more about what its like to work as an optical assistant at Specsavers in Sweden.
+Get to know more about what it’s like to work as an optical assistant at Specsavers in Sweden.
 Or read more about all store opportunities we have and find out if we have any vacancies that may suit you.